From #Dr00gtiktok to #harmreduction: Exploring Substance Use Hashtags on TikTok: Methods

-\textbf{Network Analysis: }For both the overall network and each community, we calculated standard network centrality measures including betweenness \cite{freeman1977set}, closeness \cite{sabidussi1966centrality}, degree \cite{freeman1978centrality}, and eigenvector centralities \cite{bonacich1972factoring}.
-These measures help identify influential hashtags and understand the structure of discourse within and across themes.
-Additionally, we computed network-level metrics such as average degree, clustering coefficient, and average shortest path length to characterize the overall connectivity patterns and community structure of substance use-related discourse on TikTok.
+For both the overall network and each community, we calculated standard network centrality measures including betweenness \cite{freeman1977set}, closeness \cite{sabidussi1966centrality}, degree \cite{freeman1978centrality}, and eigenvector centralities \cite{bonacich1972factoring}.
+These widely used measures capture complementary aspects of structural prominence, including reachability, connectivity, and association with highly connected hashtags and help identify influential hashtags in terms of their structural roles within the discourse network.
+Additionally, we computed network-level metrics such as average degree, clustering coefficient, and average shortest path length to characterize overall connectivity, cohesion, and small-world properties of substance use–related discourse on TikTok, both at the global network level and within individual communities.